onlyhavecans/squirrels.wtf/content/sysadmin/chef-dk-on-freebsd-10.md

 There you go!
 It’s not going to give you the /opt/chef-dk omnibus but you will have all the chef-dk you need to do your stuff!
 Maybe later I’ll document how to make a package but this will likely work for me.

+UPDATE 2017-01-17: Thanks to [Shawn](https://shawnwilsher.com/) for the GECODE_VERSION_NUMBER update.
+This was broken several months after this post initally was written